Tamirucode/religious-festivals/README.md

 	5. Refresh the page to say that our site is published
 	6. It gives us a link and click the link
 	7. Got it,
+## To create a local clone of a project
+	1.Click on the code next to the green Gitpod button 2.Again click code dropdown menu
+	3.In the HTTPS section, click on the clipboard icon to copy the display URL 4.In your IDE preference, open Git Bash
+	5.Change the current directory to the place where you want the Clone directory to be made 6.Type Git Clone and paste the URL copied from Github 7.Press enter and then the local Clone will be created
 ##  Technology  used
 	HTML
     CSS